kvic-z/SsdPmEnabler/README.md

 2. Once you run the command line in Step 1, MacOS will pop up a window to alert you about the new KEXT.

-Click "Open System Preferences" in on the pop-up.
+Click "Open System Preferences" on the pop-up.
 Then click "Allow" to grant `SsdPmEnabler.kext` permission to run.

 3. Reboot to take effect